gkarvounis01/bank_simulator/README.md

 ## Description

 Bank simulator is a console app written in C# that simulates a banking system.
-You can login to your account, withdrawal, deposit and check you balance.
+You can login to your account, withdrawal, deposit and check your balance.

 ## Usage
 - Make sure you have the latest Visual Studio version installed to your computer [Visual Studio download](https://visualstudio.microsoft.com/downloads/).